akoenig/prisma-kubernetes-deployment/readme.md

 kubectl apply -f prisma/service.yml
 ```

 Okay, done!
-The Prisma server is now reachable within the Kubernetes cluster via it's name `prisma`.
+The Prisma server is now reachable within the Kubernetes cluster via its name `prisma`.

 That's all.
 Prisma is running on Kubernetes!

 The last step is to configure your local `Prisma CLI` so that you can communicate with the instance on the Kubernetes Cluster.

 <InfoBox>

 The upcoming last step is also necessary if you want to integrate `prisma deploy` into your CI/CD process.

 </InfoBox>

 ## 5 Configuration of the Prisma CLI

 The Prisma server is running on the Kubernetes cluster and has an internal load balancer.
-This is a sane security default, because you won't expose the Prisma server to the Internet directly.
+This is a sane security default, because you won't expose the Prisma server to the public directly.
 Instead, you would develop a GraphQL API and deploy it to the Kubernetes cluster as well.

-You may ask: "Okay, but how to I execute `prisma deploy` in order to populate my data model when I'm not able to communicate with the Prisma server directly=` – That is indeed a very good question! `kubectl` comes with a mechanism that allows forwarding a local port to an application that lives on the Kubernetes cluster.
+You may ask: "Okay, but how do I execute `prisma deploy` in order to populate my data model when I'm not able to communicate with the Prisma server directly?`.
+That is indeed a very good question! `kubectl` comes with a mechanism that allows forwarding a local port to an application that lives on the Kubernetes cluster.

-So everytime you want to communicate with your Prisma server on the Kubernetes cluster, you have to perform the following steps:
+So every time you want to communicate with your Prisma server on the Kubernetes cluster, you have to perform the following steps:

   1. `kubectl get pods --namespace prisma` to identify the pod name
-  2. `kubectl port-forward --namespace prisma <the-pod-name> 4467:4466` – This will forward from 127.0.0.1:4467 -> kubernetes-cluster:4466
+  2. `kubectl port-forward --namespace prisma <the-pod-name> 4467:4466` – This will forward from `127.0.0.1:4467` -> `kubernetes-cluster:4466`

 The Prisma server is now reachable via `http://localhost:4467`.
 With this in place, we can configure the CLI: